-At the same time, International Bird Rescue strives to improve
+Every day, International Bird Rescue strives to improve medical

-medical and husbandry techniques for aquatic birds in captivity.
-We
+and husbandry techniques for aquatic birds in captivity.
+We are

 participate in every aspect of the rehabilitation process.
 Their

 involvement is vital and directly impacts the successful return of

 In order to volunteer, you must be at least 18 years old, have a sincere desire to help wildlife and commit to at least a four-hour shift a week.
 We are looking for volunteers who are dependable, responsible and able to take direction.